GaloisInc/pirate/spec/resources.rst

 ``environment``
     A set of key-value pairs to add to the executable's environment.
 This key may be omitted if no environment variables are needed.

+``clear_env``
+    A boolean value describing whether the runner should clear the environment when running the executable.
+If this is ``true``, the program's environment will contain only the keys specified in ``environment``.
+Otherwise it will inherit environment variables from the runner.

 [Note: Although these are the only fields here at present, in the future, we could use other fields to specify how the executable should be run,